Sergong/azure-hpevme/GETTING-STARTED.md

    - Run the following command on the first host to switch to full VXLAN Overlay mode:
      ```
      switch-network-mode.sh full
      ```

+3. **Change the MTU size of the VME Manager** to 1450 to ensure that it is compatible with the overlay network:
+   - Log into the `hpevme` vm on Host 1 using the following command (you will use the admin user/password you set in step 1):
+     ```
+     virsh console hpevme
+     ```
+   - Edit the netplan config which is located in /etc/netplan/50-cloud-init.yaml and add the `mtu: 1450` key/value under `eth0 > addresses` using vi.
+     The netplan will look like this after editing:
+     ```
+     network:
+       version: 2
+       ethernets:
+         eth0:
+           match:
+             macaddress: "52:54:00:70:8b:8d"
+           addresses:
+           - "192.168.10.20/24"
+           mtu: 1450
+           nameservers:
+             addresses:
+             - 168.63.129.16
+           set-name: "eth0"
+           routes:
+             - to: "default"
+               via: "192.168.10.1"
+     ```
+   - Now apply the netplan config:
+     ```
+     sudo netplan apply
+     ```

 ## Step 5: Verify the Deployment